RamonMagallanIII/cf-influenza-mortality-analysis/README.md

 ---

 ## Example Visualization
-_Add a screenshot of your Tableau dashboard here to make the README visually engaging:_

-## Example Visualization
 ![Influenza Heatmap](images/influenza_heatmap.png)
 *Geographic hotspots show higher influenza mortality in states like California, New York, Texas, and Pennsylvania.*